Skeleton21tm/Project-managment/README.md

 3/Project Creation

 -First we created the homepage with a header, body and footer.
-In the second sprint we hope to make a full site taking into account the mistakes of sprint 1, this would give us time to do as much js as possible and try to use sql for the accounts/connections.
+In the second sprint we hope to make a full site taking into account the mistakes of sprint 1.
+Before the oral we can review improvements and prepare.

+-Trello.

 -

--

--
+-The tasks on our site were divided up randomly, when someone had an idea they would propose it to the group and implement it.
+We all want to learn and we all have ideas, so we move through the different pages at different speeds.

 4/First Website design steps

 -For the design of our website we were inspired by existing school websites, for the css we used coolors.co a website that combines colours that go well together.

--
+-The architecture of the site is made with two basic folders assets and src, in assets there are image files and in src there are html and css documents.

--not included
+-not understood